Your favorite authors’ first drafts are bad — no better than yours.

 You ask for feedback.

-Feedback is not optional.
-It's the most efficient way to improve your writing.
+This is not optional.
+Feedback is the only efficient way to improve your writing.

 Ask for feedback from the audience you’re writing for: Have them score how satisfied they are between 1 and 10 after reading your article.